 Explain what will be required of each person in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment.

 Clinical trials also have certain rules called “eligibility criteria” that help structure the research and keep people safe.
 You and the research team will carefully review these criteria together.
+Your child will need to meet all of the eligibility criteria in order to participate in a clinical trial.
+Learn more about eligibility criteria in clinical trials.

-People who participate in a clinical trial may stop participating at any time for any personal or medical reason.
+People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 It is important that parents of a child participating in a clinical trial talk with the doctor and researchers about who will be providing their child’s treatment and care during the clinical trial, after the clinical trials ends, and/or if they choose to leave the clinical trial before it ends.

 Finding a clinical trial